Vellamo/Roger-Skyline-1/README.md

 1. Check partition sizes with `cfdisk`.
     - Ensure one partition is '4.2GB'.
 Diffentiation between Gigabyte and Gibibyte in the brief left ambigious.
 Make your own decision on this matter.
 1. apt-get install required services.
-    1. Nginx, ufw, fail2ban, portsentry were all tools
+    - Nginx, ufw, fail2ban, portsentry were all tools that I utilised.
 1. adduser & give them Sudo permissions.
     - adduser <name\>
     - usermod -Ag sudo <name\>